mbrat2005/bicep-registry-modules/avm/res/azure-stack-hci/cluster/README.md

 ### Parameter: `endingIPAddress`

 The ending IP address for the Infrastructure Network IP pool.
 There must be at least 6 IPs between startingIPAddress and endingIPAddress and this pool should be not include the node IPs.

 - Required: Yes
 - Type: string

+### Parameter: `keyVaultName`

+The name of the key vault to be used for storing secrets for the HCI cluster.
+This currently needs to be unique per HCI cluster.

+- Required: Yes
+- Type: string